emrgnt-cmplxty/automata/automata/docs/core/database/json_vector_database.rst

 .. code:: python

-   from automata.core.database.vector import JSONVectorDatabase from automata.core.symbol.symbol_types import Symbol, SymbolEmbedding
+   from automata.core.database.vector import JSONVectorDatabase from automata.core.symbol.base import Symbol, SymbolEmbedding

    # Create an instance of JSONVectorDatabase with a JSON file path
    file_path = "path/to/json_file.json"